-There’s a great old song lyric: “Before you abuse, criticize and accuse, then walk a mile in my shoes.”
+There’s a great old song lyric: “Before you abuse, criticize and accuse, just walk a mile in my shoes.”

 When was the last time you walked a mile in your new or renewing member’s shoes?
 Have you (or has someone on your team) recently gone through the process a new member experiences when they join or renew?